-2) Meander through a 77.5-acre Privately Owned Tract.
-This option would cross into the Town of Carrboro's jurisdiction beneath the existing railroad trestle, turning north along Bolin Creek, and following the contours of the tract north to Seawell School Road.
+North of Estes Drive, the trail would meander through a 77.5-acre privately owned tract.
+This option would cross into the Town of Carrboro's jurisdiction beneath the existing railroad trestle, turning north along Bolin Creek, and follow the contours of the tract north to Seawell School Road.
+The Town of Carrboro has indicated that they would have great interest in pursuing this option.
+This Plan recommends that this option be given priority consideration by both Chapel Hill and Carrboro.

-SEGMENT 7 - TANYARD BRANCH
+SEGMENT 8 - TANYARD BRANCH